 We are committed to serving the whole Church of Jesus Christ.
 Our Reformed tradition teaches that there is only one holy, universal, and apostolic Church, to which all who confess Christ belong and whom we are bound to love and serve.
 It teaches us that the things that unite us with other Christians matter more than the things about which we differ.
 We therefore view the Reformed faith as a treasure to share with the wider church, not a cause for isolation.
 We find that diverse perspectives in our community enrich learning and prepare students to work respectfully alongside others in ministry.
 And so, while our first priority is serving the ARP Church and similar Reformed churches, we gladly open our doors to students from many denominations, and through academic programs, special events, and the varied ministries of our faculty, staff, and students, Erskine serves the whole Church of Jesus Christ.

 Erskine Theological Seminary Prepares Students for Ministry.

 We are committed to preparing students for ministry.
-Because we are committed to the church, our primary focus is on preparing men and women to serve in Christ’s Church.
-We provide rigorous academic instruction in the Bible, theology, church history, and the practice of ministry, always seeking to apply these to the needs of the church and its ministry.
+Because we are committed to the Church, our primary focus is on preparing men and women to serve in Christ’s Church.
+We provide rigorous academic instruction in the Bible, theology, church history, and the practice of ministry, always seeking to apply these to the needs of the Church and its ministry.
 We also seek to develop students’ spiritual and personal maturity, clarity about their gifts and calling, and the skills and dispositions required for effective ministry.
+One way of promoting our competency-based theological education is the inclusion of the Applied Ministry Evaluation Report (AMER) in most master’s courses, requiring students to take what they are learning in the classroom and apply it in their present church or ministry setting.
 The measure of our ministry is the faithfulness and fruitfulness of theirs.

 Definition of “Evangelical Christian”